Friday 16 December 2011

 “Your wish is my command.”

-“You got that joint rolled?” asked Sebastian.
+“You got that joint rolled?” asked Scott.
 “I’m gagging for another over here.”

 “Voila,” I said.
 I held the freshly minted joint in the air.

-“Well, its no good to any one unlit,” said Sebastian.
+“Well, it’s no good to any one unlit,” said Scott.
 “Would you care to do the honours.”

 “I would care indeed,” I said.

-I flicked the lighter, the white cigarette burned red at the far end, I sucked the herby tasting smoke into my lungs.
-I took 2 more drags then I handed it to Sebastian.
+I flicked the lighter, the white cigarette burned red at the far end.
+I sucked the herby tasting smoke into my lungs.
+I took 2 more drags then I handed it to Scott.

 “Oh, yes, I’m on it.”